owntracks/recorder/README.md

 3. a directory called `last/` which contains subdirectories and a `.json` file therein.

-When the recorder has received a publish or two, visit it with your favorite Web browser by pointing your browser at `http://127.0.0.1:8083`.
+When the recorder has received a publish or two, visit it with your favorite Web browser by pointing your browser at `http://127.0.0.1:8083` or the address / port configured with the `--http-host` and `--http-port` options respectively.

 ### `ot-recorder` options and variables